Historical Markers in Madison County, Kentucky

 Madison County Timeline

-This timeline provides a concise overview of the key events in the history of Madison County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Madison County, Kentucky.

 - 1785: Madison County, KY was established on December 17th.